-Our region’s unique spirit of collaboration and dedication has created ripple effects in an area we refer to as the ‘Milwaukee Water Technology District’ in the Walker’s Point neighborhood.
+Our region’s unique spirit of collaboration and dedication has created ripple effects in an area referred to as the ‘Milwaukee Water Technology District’ in the Walker’s Point neighborhood.
 To show the rapid evolution supported by vigorous public-private partnerships, The Water Council partnered with the University of Wisconsin-Milwaukee and Wisconsin Economic Development Corporation to develop a report that showcases this unique success story.

-See how the world-class, water-centric city has become the center of U.S. water technology innovation here.
+See how the world-class, water centric city has become the center of U.S. water technology innovation here.

 The Water Council defines water technology as solutions that address water quality and quantity for water users.

 The U.S. Small Business Administration defines clusters as geographic concentrations of organically interconnected small, medium and large businesses, universities, non-governmental organizations, and economic development organizations in a particular field.
 Cluster activities increase opportunities for these segments to participate and promote innovation, identify research, create jobs and attract capital within a particular industry and generally enhance regional economic growth.

 Water Technology District has spurred $211.6 million in development.READ